etendosoftware/docs/docs/whats-new/etendo-release-cycle.md

 ![new-etendo-lifecycle](../assets/whats-new/etendo-release-cycle/new-etendo-lifecycle.png)

-As shown in the image above, the duration of a release cycle is seven months.
-For instance, and in the case of Etendo Y1Q4 design and development activities started dated on 1st June  and will finish at release dated on December 31st.
+As shown in the image above, the duration of a release cycle is nine months.
+For instance, and in the case of Etendo Y1Q4 design and development activities started dated on July 1st and will finish at release dated on March 31st.

 ## Release Phases

-The release process consists of the following phases
+The release process consists of the following phases:

 - 3 month development cycles, when engineering team focus on **code development & review, testing and code integration**
-- 1 additional month for the engineering team to **test and fix the bugs found**, as well as to **create the user documentation and train** the support team.
+- 3 additional months for the engineering team to **test and fix the bugs found**, as well as to **create the user documentation and train** the support team.
-- 1 month for the **QA team to test and validate the release** according to what defined in the corresponding Test Plan.
-At the end of this phase, the release is published as QA Approved (QAA), in a snapshot repository only for participants in the Etendo Early Adopters Program.
-- 2 months **maturation cycle to evolve from QAA to Confirmed Stable** (CS), published in the releases Nexus repository.
+- 3 months for the **QA team to test and validate the release** according to what defined in the corresponding Test Plan.
+At the beginning of this phase, the release is published as QA Approved (QAA) for participants in the Etendo Early Adopters Program.
+After this process, there's a **maturation cycle to evolve from QAA to Confirmed Stable** (CS), published in the releases repository.

 ![etendo-release-cycle-phase.png](../assets/whats-new/etendo-release-cycle/etendo-release-cycle-phase.png)

-Etendo strongly recommends that only releases that have reached CS are used in production environments
+Etendo strongly recommends that only releases that have reached CS are used in production environments.

-In summary, Etendo will release Confirmed Stable (CS) releases in March (i.e ET18Q1), June (i.e. ET18Q2), September (i.e. ET18Q3), and December (i.e. ET18Q4) on a yearly basis.
+In summary, Etendo will release Confirmed Stable (CS) releases in March, June, September, and December on a yearly basis.

 !!! info